Fay Vincent: Relationship with the owners

-Vincent's relationship with baseball's owners was always tenuous at best; he resigned in 1992 after the owners gave him an 18-9 no confidence vote.
+Vincent's relationship with baseball's owners was always tenuous at best.
+He resigned in 1992 after the owners gave him an 18-9 no confidence vote.
+Supportive votes came from ownership of the Baltimore Orioles, Boston Red Sox, Florida Marlins, Houston Astros, Kansas City Royals, Montreal Expos, New York Mets, Oakland Athletics, and Texas Rangers.
+The Cincinnati Reds abstained.

 The owners were still angry at Vincent over his intervention during the 1990 lockout, and disappointed over upwardly spiraling player salaries, and dwindling television ratings in light of a $1.2 billion, four-year deal with CBS.
 The deal ultimately cost the network approximately $500 million beginning in 1990, Vincent's first full season as commissioner.
 CBS itself contributed to decreasing ratings thanks to their haphazard scheduling of Game of the Week broadcasts during the regular season to the point that fans grew tired of tuning into no baseball on summer Saturdays. until after the network had aired that year's NBA Finals (which was the last time CBS aired the Finals before the NBA's move to NBC Therefore, only 12 regular season telecasts were scheduled The broadcasts would have been on each Saturday from June 16 through August 25 and a special Sunday telecast on the weekend of August 11–12 (the New York Yankees against the Oakland Athletics in Oakland on both days).
 Ultimately, four more telecasts were added – two in April and two on the last two Saturdays of the season.

 The owners accused Vincent of acting in a high-handed manner, especially in the Howe affair; Vincent reportedly "believes that the game is bigger than one person and he’s not afraid to take a controversial stance and stick with it" even if it was against public opinion.
 Vincent also "didn't see himself as a lackey whose job it was to massage the owner’s egos and do their bidding".

 The leaders in the movement to oust Vincent were members of what The Sporting News later dubbed The Great Lakes Gang: